namesys-eth/ipfs2-eth-resolver/README.md

 Resolution of `<CIDv1-base32>.ipfs2.eth` will decode and resolve `<CIDv1-base32>` via CCIP as ABI-encoded contenthash.
 This functionality supports both IPNS and IPFS (and IPLD) contenthashes in `base32` format.

-~~### Resolving ENS Records~~

-~~IPFS2.eth doesn't support records management for ipfs/IPNS subdomains, we've no owner records for subs to validate & plaintext records are not good for security reasons..~~

 #### Using Ethers JS, resolver contract converts ipfs/ipns hash subdomain as contenthash

 ```js